danigrande/ai-product-strategy/03-the-margin/cost-curve.md

 ### 3. Proposed Pricing: The Admin-Sponsored Group Pass

-A **Freemium + Admin-Sponsored** model.
+A **Freemium + Admin-Sponsored + Ads** model with two revenue streams.

 **The Free Tier** — Any user creates a group, invites friends, enters predictions, sees the leaderboard for free.
 Zero friction for acquisition and viral growth.
-Free groups keep all engagement loops to generate chat data for AI training.
+Free groups keep all engagement loops (push notifications, daily summaries, rich media, full history) to generate chat data for AI training.
+Banner ads shown on the leaderboard and chat.

-**The "Agente Mundial" Group Pass** — **$4.99 one-time fee per tournament.** The Group Admin pays once, unlocking premium features for the entire group for the tournament duration (~40 days, June 11 — July 20).
+**The "Agente Mundial" Group Pass** — **$4.99 one-time fee per tournament.** The Group Admin pays once, unlocking premium features for the entire group for the tournament duration (40 days, June 11 — July 20).

 ### 4. Feature Split